jdh8/wbridge5.book/competitive/notrump/double/README.md

   <dd>We can defend even if opponents have an 8-card fit.</dd>
 </dl>

 Opener often passes to convert the double to penalty.
-However, opener runs with
+However, opener sometimes runs.
+The Wbridge5 program runs if there are 5+ cards in any suit.
+I found this strategy too naïve, which occasionally produces disasters when opponents have a 9-card fit.
+I suggest the runout strategy below.

 <dl>
-  <dt>5-card major or 6-card minor</dt>
+  <dt>Run with 5-card major or 6-card minor</dt>
   <dd>It is likely better to play our own suit contract.</dd>

-  <dt>Doubleton in the called suit</dt>
+  <dt>Try to run with doubleton called suit</dt>
   <dd>Opponents may have a 9-card fit.</dd>

+  <dt>3-level runouts require 5+ cards</dt>
+  <dd>2NT is often better if there is only 7-card fit.</dd>
 </dl>

-Running out to 3-level requires 5+ cards in that suit.
 If opener has no suit to bid, 2NT is also a valid runout.
 It is good to sit with doubleton if opponents are doubled at 3-level and there is nowhere to run.
 Opener may also bid 3NT if this is probably optimal, e.g. with unfavorable vulnerability.